MrFritzBHS/AP-CSA/Unit-01/1_13-Object-Creation-and-Storage/Day-11-Academic-Helper/README.md

 ## **Requirements**

-You must implement the following **four static methods** inside the `AcademicHelper` class and write proper documentation, and in the `Runner` file you will collect user input to use the methods you've created.
+You must implement the following **four static methods** inside the `AcademicHelper` class and write **proper Javadocs documentation**.
+Then, in the `Runner` file you will collect user input to use the methods you've created.
 Finally, you will create a `Student` object to put it all together.

 ### `calculateAverage`
 * **Parameters:** `int score1`, `int score2`, `int score3`